knpuniversity/javascript/knpu/ep1-basics/create-your-own-promise.md

 in a newer version of your language, JavaScript in this case.
 PHP also has polyfills: small PHP libraries that backport newer PHP functionality.

-This polyfill guarantees that the `Promise` object exists in JavaScript.
+This polyfill guarantees that the `Promise` object will exist in JavaScript.
 If it's already supported by the browser it uses that.
 But if *not*, it adds it.

 Copy the `es6-promise.auto.min.js` path.
 In the next tutorial, we'll talk *all* about what that es6 part means.
-Then, go into `app/Resources/views/base.html.twig` and add a `script` tag with `src=""` and this path.
+Next, go into `app/Resources/views/base.html.twig` and add a `script` tag with `src=""` and this path.
 Now our `Promise` object is guaranteed!